 However, exempting will result in your receiving a later course registration date.

 If qualified, students may apply for Financial Aid.
 Paying for the cost of a college education requires a partnership among parents, students and the college.
 Each partner has responsibilities to fulfill in meeting that cost.
 Financial aid is money that helps pay for the cost of education (college fees, books and supplies).
 City College of San Francisco (CCSF) participates in most Federal and State financial aid programs.
 More Info

-It is strongly recommended that new students to City College participate in an New Student Orientation.
+All non-exempt new students to City College are required to participate in an Online Orientation.
 The orientation answers many of your questions about becoming a student at City College and introduces you to essential programs, services and procedures.
-More info

-You will meet with an Academic counselor after you complete your online or in-person Orientation to CCSF.
-You and your counselor will complete the Initial Educational Plan, selecting courses for your first two semesters at City College.
+You will meet with an academic counselor after you complete your online Orientation to CCSF.
+You and your counselor will complete and Educational Plan, selecting courses for your academic career at City College.
 More info

 If you are in a special program (e.g. International Students) you will need to see one of the counselors assigned to that program.

 You choose your counselor!